Ruston Backflow Testing & Certification

 The presence of these chemicals on the lawn or used in a sprayer attached to a garden hose introduces the risk of contamination without the proper backflow devices attached to the connections.
 The pressure pulling back, or back-siphonage, will draw with it anything that is presently contaminating or polluting the public water supply.
 This is what makes backflow a very big deal.

-Approved testing agencies are responsible for testing to approved standards.
-Backflow prevention is required whether that means a Plumbing Inspector ensures a plumber’s daily practices builds no cross-connections, systems are built with an air gap or backflow devices are attached at cross connection points in an existing system.
+Approved testing agencies are responsible for checking to see if your backflow devices adhere to approved standards.
+Backflow prevention is required whether that means a plumbing inspector ensures a plumber’s daily practices builds no cross-connections, systems are built with an air gap or backflow devices are attached at cross-connection points in an existing system.

 At Mark Johnson Plumbing in Ruston, LA, we are a certified backflow assembly tester.
 As Water Supply Protection Specialists (WSPS) Tester, we are licensed master plumbers able to test, install and maintain backflow systems.
 Plumbing codes now require backflow devices meet EPA regulatory requirements in order to maintain a certain level of purity in potable water systems.
 For this reason, backflow devices must be tested regularly to ensure they are providing sufficient protection to the public water resources.

-It is advisable that no one try to use the water during the testing process as this will alter the pressure in the system.
-As the cross connection protection must be temporarily removed, there is an increased risk of contamination.
+It is advisable that no one tries to use the water during the testing process as this will alter the pressure in the system.
+As the cross-connection protection must be temporarily removed, there is an increased risk of contamination.
 It requires hooking up test kit hoses following the appropriate device requirements being tested.

-For all of your backflow testing needs and wishes, Mark Johnson Plumbing is here to help.
-Give us a call today at (318) 255-1332 and learn more about our services.
+For all of your backflow testing needs, Mark Johnson Plumbing is here to help.
+Give us a call today at (318) 257-6167 and learn more about our services.